1. What is an antimicrobial?

 11. Is the application process complicated?

-No. Microban technologies are can be pad applied to textiles simply and seamlessly during the manufacturing process.
-And no textile binders are required.
+No. Microban technologies can be pad applied to textiles simply and seamlessly during the manufacturing process, and no textile binders are required.

 12. Are Microban antimicrobials and odor-capture technologies compatible with other auxiliaries?